i-need-arrow

 Is there emotional support for my children locally?

-CYPS Children and Young People Services – Call the Contact Centre on (01744) 676 600 or you can contact outside of office hours via the Emergency Duty Team on 0345 050 0148.
+Children and Young People Services – parents can proactively contact St Helens Children’s services for advice and support for their children.
+Call the Contact Centre on (01744) 676 600 or you can contact outside of office hours via the Emergency Duty Team on 0345 050 0148.

 What is a MARAC?